somrajroy/CloudLandingZone/README.md

     *  Format: `all lowercase` + `snake_case` (e.g., `app_name=energy_ai`).
     *  `Characters`: Only `letters`, `numbers`, and `underscores (_)`.
 Avoid spaces, hyphens, and special characters (except for IDs/emails where case sensitivity is required).
     *  `Length` : Keys limited to 63 characters (to be GCP-safe).
-    *  `Enforcement`: Use cloud-native policy tools (AWS Tag Policies, Azure Policy, GCP Organization Policies).
+    *  `Enforcement (Tag Enforcement Tools)`: Use cloud-native policy tools (AWS Tag Policies, Azure Policy, GCP Organization Policies).
     * This makes tagging portable and automation-friendly across AWS, Azure, and GCP & works natively everywhere without modification.
  * `Snake Case` is an industry standard naming convention where :
     * All letters are lowercase.<br/>